MMN3003/knowledge/sishemi/daily/get stream.md

 	- set information user client
 - update user
 	- patch profile update
+-  check category of sport list change to array of id in create channel
+- join  leave to getstream channel
+- add or remove moderator or admin
+-
 - in user register => create user in get stream
 	- user id
 	- nickname => username